 …is geared towards athletes, swimmers, sportsmen and women and professionals working in and around the water with high demands on design, material and cuts

 There are (at least) 3 reasons why you should choose rip307 swimwear.
 And the best: you can combine all 3!

 All the prints are designed by artists, textile designers or graphic designers.
 They give rip307 swimwear a unique handwriting and transfer the swimsuits into eye catchers.

 rip307 swimwear fits like a second skin: the three standard models m4a (made for athletes), m4e (made for everyone) and m4m (made for men) are developed in collaboration with athletes and professionals in the field of water sports and they have been tested during endless hours in the water.
 The models m4a and m4e can be constructed according to your personal preferences with four extras (neck hight, leg height, back and combined sizes).
 If you have a special wish, the model m2m (made to measure) is the right one for you – a model made especially for you, according to your measurements and to your wishes, personally made by kathy brunner.

 The construction and the materials used correspond to the highest demands and are aimed at professionals who spend a lot of time in the water.
-You can choose between three materials: comfort (low compression), training (medium compression) and speed (high compression).
 The construction is very durable, the threads are soft on the skin and the elastic does not cut into your skin.

-And one more point: each model of rip307 swimwear is handmade in Switzerland.
+And one more point: all models of rip307 swimwear – except the special edition “streamline” (made in Istanbul) – is individually made in Switzerland.
 The fabric is produced in France and Italy and the designs are printed in Italy.

 what does rip307 mean?